Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 ```
 ***
 ### Ease of use
 This is a simple test.
+To answer the following question:
-Can I use the base image from docker without compiling extra bits and pieces?
+Can I use the base image from docker as is without having to compile extra bits and pieces?

 During the docker build python:slim and python:3.9.1 passed - no issues encountered.

-While with Alpine, it failed to pip install "cryptography".
+While testing with Alpine, it failed to pip install "cryptography".
 Some python dependency are written in C and these needed to be compiled.
 Alpine based image has some of these "extra" things removed to make the base image size small.
 It is not worth the time to investigate and fix these issues.

-Below is a snippet of the failure docker build, when trying to use the alpine based image:
+Below is a snippet of the failed docker build, when trying to use the alpine based image:
 ```bash
 $ sudo docker build -t docker-webhook-alpine:latest .
 Sending build context to Docker daemon   29.7kB